AllStarLink/ASL3-Manual/docs/adv-topics/usbinterfaces.md

 *Note: You can enter multiple VID:PID pairs by separating the pairs with a comma.*

-Edit `/etc/asterisk/res_usbradio.conf` with your favorate editor.
+Edit `/etc/asterisk/res_usbradio.conf` with your favorite editor.
 You will see the following:

 ```
 ;usb_devices = 1209:7388    ;comma delimited list of usb